 There are two more Skyline Drive hikes in the North District of Shenandoah National Park that are popular with families.
 Both trail heads can be found in the area around the Hogback Overlook at MM 20.9.
 Families looking for a short uphill hike, should check out this .7 mile circuit hike along the Appalachian Trail with views to the west from the parking area just south of the Hogback Overlook.
 Families looking to hike for a few hours to a Shenandoah National Park waterfall should consider the Overall Run hike.
 This is a 6.4 mile strenuous hike to the 93 foot high Overall Run Falls, the tallest waterfall in Shenandoah National Park.
 The Overall Run hike can be shortened by about two miles by starting at the Matthews Arm Campground.

-Exploring the Central District – Skyline Drive Hikes
+Exploring the Central District – Our Recommended Skyline Drive Hikes

 The Central District (Skyline Drive between Hwy 211(Luray) and Hwy 33 (Harrisonburg).
 This district has a lot to offer families in term of amenities.
 There are two hotels and two campgrounds in the central district as well as the Byrd Visitor Center.

 Three of the most accessible, Shenandoah National Park waterfalls can be found in this area: the Rose River Falls hike beginning at the Fisher’s Gap Overlook (MM 49.4), the Dark Hollow Falls hike (MM 50.7), and the White Oak Canyon hike (across Skyline Drive from Skyland Resort).